 - 1. Under Monitor List, specify which requests Network Agent monitors: - All: Network Agent monitors requests from all IP addresses it sees using the selected NIC.
-Typically, this includes all machines in the same network segment as the current Network Agent machine or NIC. - None: Network Agent does not monitor any requests. - Specific: Network Agent monitors only the network segments included in the Monitor List. - 2.
+Typically, this includes all machines in the same network segment as the current Network Agent machine or NIC. - None: Network Agent does not monitor any requests.

+- Specific: Network Agent monitors only the network segments included in the Monitor List. - 2.
 If you selected Specific, click Add, and then specify the IP addresses that Network Agent should monitor in IPv4 or IPv6 format.
-See Adding or editing IP addresses, page 445, for more information.
+See Adding or editing IP addresses during Network Agent configuration, page 419, for more information.

 You cannot enter overlapping IP address ranges.
-If ranges overlap, network bandwidth measurements may not be accurate, and bandwidth-based filtering may not be applied correctly.
+If ranges overlap, network bandwidth measurements may not be accurate, and bandwidth-based restrictions may be applied incorrectly.